 Brands can leverage this, and other valuable data—both primary and third-party—to strategically place, price, and promote their products in-store to boost sales and drive loyalty.

 While following planogram and promotional compliance is undoubtedly worthwhile when implementing a perfect store strategy, the entire purpose behind creating a perfect store is so the shopper can have a satisfying shopping experience.
 Shoppers won’t remember what facings were next to each other on the shelf, but they will remember if they had a positive—or negative— experience finding what they need.

 Even after the substantial migration to online grocery shopping during COVID-19, today’s shoppers still crave an in-person experience, with 46% saying if, given the choice, they would prefer to shop in-store instead of shopping online.
 Despite the convenience of grocery delivery, nearly half of all shoppers still prefer the ability to interact with products in a physical store.
 This creates valuable opportunities for retailers to win over customers through touchpoints like store cleanliness and in-stock shelves, but it also allows them to deliver first-rate service to keep customers coming back.

 In order to focus on the human aspect of selling, retailers need to adopt digital systems that support merchandising, task management, and more.
-FORM MarketX allows retail teams to empower workers and streamline execution processes so more resources, labor, and thought can be put in to delivering the best customer experience possible.
+GoSpotCheck by FORM allows retail teams to empower workers and streamline execution processes so more resources, labor, and thought can be put in to delivering the best customer experience possible.

 3. Leverage Relevance and Seasonality